google_counter

 SIRT has shown particular effectiveness for colorectal liver metastases, offering months to years of progression-free survival with good quality of life.
 The treatment can be safely repeated and combined with other therapies.
 [8]

-Targeted therapies offer precise medical approaches that focus on specific molecular pathways driving cancer growth.
-These treatments work alongside the body's natural systems to control secondary cancer sites while minimizing damage to healthy tissues.
+Targeted therapies are the specialized ones – they focus on specific molecular pathways boosting cancer growth.
+These treatments work alongside the body's natural immunity to control secondary cancer sites with minimal harm to healthy tissues.

-Targeted therapy uses medications that interfere with specific molecular processes essential for cancer survival and growth.
-For primary cancer that has spread to the liver, angiogenesis inhibitors represent a key treatment category that blocks the formation of new blood vessels feeding tumors.
+The therapy uses several groups of medications that interfere with specific molecular processes – essential for cancer survival and growth.
+For primary cancer that has spread to the liver, angiogenesis inhibitors are a key treatment category.
+They block the formation of new blood vessels feeding tumors.

 These drugs work by: